 Apple AirTag vs Samsung SmartTag

-Both the Apple AirTag and Samsung SmartTag are compact Bluetooth trackers designed to locate lost items, but they differ significantly in ecosystem support and range.
-The AirTag leverages Apple's Find My network for superior range on iPhones, while the SmartTag works best with Samsung devices and offers broader Android compatibility.
+Apple AirTag and Samsung SmartTag are Bluetooth tracking devices designed to locate lost items, but they differ in ecosystem integration and range capabilities.
+AirTag leverages Apple's extensive Find My network for superior range, while SmartTag offers tighter integration for Samsung device owners.

 Apple AirTag